EleutherAI/gpt-neox/README.md

 GPT-NeoX-20B (currently the only pretrained model we provide) **is a very large model**.
 The weights alone take up around 40GB in GPU memory and, due to the tensor parallelism scheme as well as the high memory usage, you will need **at minimum** 2 GPUs with a total of ~45GB of GPU VRAM to run inference, and significantly more for training.
 Unfortunately the model is not yet possible to use on a single consumer GPU.

 GPT-NeoX parameters are defined in a YAML configuration file which is passed to the `deepy.py` launcher.
 For more details on the configuration file, see [Configuration](#configuration).
-The configuration file for GPT-NeoX-20B is provided with the checkpoints - but you will likely need to edit some fields to specify where your model and tokenizer are saved.
+The configuration file for GPT-NeoX-20B is at `./configs/20B.yml` - but you may need to edit some fields to specify where your model and tokenizer are saved.
 In the config file edit the following fields:

 ```yaml
   "vocab-file": "./20B_checkpoints/20B_tokenizer.json",